 I have been a subscriber to the Economist for over ten years.
-It is a first-class independent weekly periodical covering business, global politics, finance, economics, and technology.
-With long-form journalism of the highest quality, the Economist stands out as a beacon for open markets, democracy, and a free world.
+It is a first-class independent weekly magazine covering business, global politics, finance, economics, and technology.

-Taking all this into consideration, I like the Economist most of all because with a digital and print subscription, I get the entire magazine in print, delivered every Friday morning, Digital, but best of all, Audio.
-That’s right; I get the entire Economist available through the Economist App on my phone or online.
+Considering all this, I like the Economist most of all because I get the entire magazine in print and audio with a digital and print subscription.
+That’s right; I get 14 hours of the Economist in audio every Friday through the Economist App on my smartphone or online.

 2. Bloomberg Business Week: Best Investment Magazine